-- Can be stored easily, anywhere.
+1. It can be stored easily, anywhere.
 You want a ramp that won't take up much space at home or in a car when not in use.
 Usually, most ramps will be folding (or telescopic models), but remember to confirm if that's actually the case.
 You don't want to be stuck with a giant dog ramp that cannot be folded.

-- Lightweight and small enough.
+2. It's lightweight and small enough.
 Another important aspect of a good ramp for dogs is how easily you're able to handle it.
 Ideally, you want something that's light and small enough so that you can put it together quickly whenever you need to.
 Ramps don't have to be miniature, but the smaller you can get, the easier it will be for you.

-- Sturdiness and reliability.
+3. Its sturdiness and reliability.
 Even though you want a ramp that's lightweight, sturdiness and strength should also be there; it's no less important for you to have confidence in the product.
 You can judge good ramps for pets by looking at their weight capacity.
 Buy the one according to your pet's weight and triple check that.

-- Perfect surface.
+4. It has a perfect surface.
 Many pet owners forget about the importance of grip when it comes to ramps.
 For those of you who are planning to use a ramp outdoors (and if you're using it with a vehicle, then that's most likely the case) – ensure a good surface where your dog won't slip when the ramp is wet.

-- Safety precautions.
+5. Any safety precautions.
 Last but definitely not least is how safe your dog ramp will be.
 Front and rear stabilizers on ramps are the first things you must check ten times before starting to use the product actively.
 There are also non-skid feet that will ensure stability of the ramp.
 For even more safety precautions, you can choose ramps with side railings that stabilizes the ramp and prevent falls.

-- Solvit 62332 UltraLite Bi-Fold Pet Ramp
+- Solvit UltraLite Bi-fold Pet Ramp

-- Solvit 62337 Deluxe Telescoping Pet Ramp
+- Solvit Deluxe Telescoping Ramp

 - Mr. Herzher's Smart Ramp